Chapter 3: Research Process & Information Sources

 Newspaper and magazine articles

 Newspaper and magazine articles tend to be brief and to the point.
-They’re intended to keep us current with events and popular topics, and rarely go in depth or provide sources for further reading.
+They’re intended to keep us informed on current events and popular topics; however they rarely go in depth or provide sources for further reading.
 Newspaper articles are a common example of a primary source, which we’ll discuss in the next section.

 Conference proceedings